 A few stolen minutes out of your day to talk words and communication.
 This is a podcast of language tips and trivia for the curious or confused.
 So we’ve talked about Kurt Cobain, Beyoncé, and Judas Priest.
 We’ve talked about spelling hijacking and spelling revolutions that didn’t quite catch steam, but there’s a mistake I catch too frequently that we need to talk about today.

 So just in the nick of time, as I’m watching some clouds gather for some more April showers, let’s talk about the words of springtime.

 When you’re referring to your outdoor faucet, are you using the right word?

 Think fast.
 How do you spell it?
 How do you pronounce it?

 “Spigot” is the correct answer.
 Did you get it?

-“Spicket”—though commonly said and written—is not actually a word.
+“Spicket”—though commonly said and written—is not actually the commonly accepted spelling of the word.
 This confusion dates back to the Middle English “spyket,” according to Merriam-Webster though, so I wouldn’t feel so bad about it if you had it wrong.
 There’s some history in that mistake.
 It doesn’t make it right, but there is some history there.

 But now you know, right?

 Back to watering your garden?
 Good luck with your weeds and your words.

 And getting back to that rainy sky I’m seeing…